usagov/vote-gov/README.md

 To build the `vote.gov` site locally , run  `npm start` .
 This command calls the `gulp website` task and starts the hugo server.

 To mimic the Federalist build run `npm run federalist`.
-To start the server run `hugo server` .
+To start the server run `npm run hugo server` .

 #### Continuous delivery